Algebra with YASTN tensors#

 ts (Sequence[yastn.Tensor]) – list of tensors to be contracted.

 inds (Sequence[Sequence[int]]) – each inner tuple labels legs of respective tensor with integers.
 Positive values label legs to be contracted, with pairs of legs to be contracted denoted by the same integer label.
-Legs are contracted in the order of ascending integer value.
 Non-positive numbers label legs of the resulting tensor, in reversed order.

 conjs (Sequence[int]) – For each tensor in